-Chester lies on the River Dee, its known for its city wall and amazing black-and-white architecture.
-There is a great biking culture in Chester lots of events, pubs and cafe hang out spots.
+Chester lies on the River Dee, it’s known for its city wall and amazing black-and-white architecture.
+There is a great biking culture in Chester with lots of events, pubs and cafe hang out spots.
 The roads outside the city centre provide some really nice scenery and lots of twisty turns to have fun on.

 Amazing biking route from Chester: